 More than 30 students are citizens of a Sub-Saharan Africa country and 150 students have previous professional experience in the region, representing a growing portion of the HBS student body.
 Take a Closer Look.

-Did you know, over 750 students report having experience in consulting prior to attending HBS?
+Did you know, more than 700 students report having experience in consulting prior to attending HBS?
 In addition, our diverse student body includes hundreds of students with robust experience who are looking to transition to a career in consulting.
 Take a closer look at this rich source of professional talent and the resources available to help guide your recruiting strategy at HBS.

 - Over 50 faculty members involved in consulting and corporate strategy related research, teaching, and activities